 The GetConnectionInfo function returns the information for one connection to the server.
-The GetServerInfo (see page 49) routine must be called prior to the GetConnectionInfo routine.
+The GetServerInfo (see page 54) routine must be called prior to the GetConnectionInfo routine.
 The information returned by GetConnectionInfo represents the status of the connections at the time that GetServerInfo was called.

-'''

 BOOL WINAPI

-GetConnectionInfo (
+GetConnection Info (

 unsigned int ConnectionID,

 unsigned int pProcessID,

-pUserName,

-char
+char pUserName,

 unsigned int UserNameMax,

 unsigned int pUserNameLength,

 char pClientMachine,

-unsigned int
+unsigned int ClientMachineMax,

-ClientMachineMax,

-unsigned int
+unsigned int pClientMachineLength,

-pClientMachineLength,

-pApplication,

-char
+char pApplication,

-ApplicationMax,

-unsigned int
+unsigned int ApplicationMax,

-unsigned int
+unsigned int pApplicationLength);

-pApplicationLength);

-'''